MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-antivirus-policy.md

 ![Overview page of antivirus policy](./media/endpoint-security-antivirus-policy/antivirus-summary.png)

 When you select a policy from the list, the *Overview* page for that policy instance opens and displays more information.
-When you select a tile from this view, Intune displays additional details for that profile if they’re available.
+After selecting a tile from this view, Intune displays additional details for that profile if they’re available.

 ![Overview page of antivirus policy](./media/endpoint-security-antivirus-policy/policy-overview.png)